SanguineHaze/CharacterCreator/README.md

 - Change Motivations so that Child has a special set of motivations (Current motivations don't make much sense for children)

 #Recent Updates
+###May 16th, 2017
+- Refactored how results are printed for the user and within the IDE.
+Removed nearly 100 lines of un-necessary code.

 ###May 11th, 2017
 - Merged changes suggested by B.S. for Persistence.